 Specifically, in each fiscal year, the candidates are deliberated by the Nomination, Evaluation and Remuneration Committees and decided by resolution of the Board of Directors.
-The Nomination Committee deliberates and reports on the selection of the President and Representative Director; the Evaluation Committee deliberates and reports on evaluation of Board Directors' performance and evaluation standards; while the Remuneration Committee deliberates and reports on the remuneration amount of Board Directors based on their performance evaluation and the remuneration standards and systems of Board Directors and Corporate Executive Officers; and subsequently each Committee submit proposals to the Board of Directors.
+The Nomination Committee deliberates and reports on the selection of the President and Representative Director; the Evaluation Committee deliberates and reports on evaluation of Board Directors' performance and evaluation standards; while the Remuneration Committee deliberates and reports on their performance evaluation and the remuneration standards and systems of Board Directors based on their performance evaluation and the remuneration for Board Directors.
 In terms of the amount of officer remuneration, remuneration for Board Directors is determined by the Board of Directors taking into account the reports by the Evaluation Committee and the Remuneration Committee, while remuneration for Audit & Supervisory Board Members is determined on the basis of consultation among the Audit & Supervisory Board Members, within remuneration ranges approved by the General Meeting of Shareholders.
 Individual remuneration standards are determined with reference to the officer remuneration standards at major corporations as its benchmark based on external database services (while remuneration standards of Audit & Supervisory Board Members are determined based on the remuneration standards of standing and non-standing corporate auditors of major corporations).